KiraResari/ceal-chronicler-f/Protocol.md

   * Now to add the buttons
   * That was a bit more tricky, but it works now too

-TODO:

-* Make it so that edit boxes start with all text selected so you can easily overwrite it
+* Since I had some time, I also tried to make it so that the text in the rename dialogs is initially selected, but nothing I tried there worked

+  * Oh well, that's a tale for another day

+* With that, I am done for now

+[Time elapsed so far: 44 hours]

 # User Story